boazbk/tcs/lec_05_physical_implementation.md

 ## Bibliographical notes

-^[TODO: credit Aaronson for much of the discussion.
-Soap bubble claim was made by  Bringsjord and Taylor in 2004 though they did not contribute the idea to solve Steiner tree this way but only the faulty analysis. ]
+Scott Aaronson's blog post on how [information is physical](http://www.scottaaronson.com/blog/?p=3327) is a good discussion on issues related to the physical extended Church-Turing Physics.
+Aaronson's [survey on  NP complete problems and physical reality](http://www.arxiv.org/abs/quant-ph/0502072) is also a great source for some of these issues, though might be easier to read after we reach the lectures on NP and NP completeness.

 ## Further explorations

-Some topics related to this lecture that might be accessible to advanced students include: (to be completed)
+Some topics related to this lecture that might be accessible to advanced students include:

+* The notion of the fundamental limits for information and their interplay with physics, is still not well understood.

 ## Acknowledgements